National Diet Building 国会議事堂

 The National Diet Building is accessible by train and taxi.

-If you plan on joining a tour of the National Diet Building, the most convenient station is Kokkaigijido-mae Station on the Marunouchi and Chiyoda lines, and Nagatacho Station on the Yurakucho, Hanzomon or Nanboku lines.
-The National Diet Building is about a five minute walk from these stations.
+If you plan on joining a tour of the National Diet Building, the most convenient station is Kokkaigijido-mae Station on the Marunouchi and Chiyoda lines, and Nagatacho Station on the Yurakucho, Hanzomon or Namboku lines.
+The National Diet Building is about a five-minute walk from these stations.

 No expense was spared in the design and decor of the National Diet Building, which was completed in 1936 after 17 long years of construction.
 The Central Hall features extensive murals that depict the four seasons and elegant stained-glass windows.

 The House of Representatives provides tours of the National Diet in English for non-Japanese visitors.
 Please consider this tour as one of your options during your stay in Japan.
-Day and time: Mondays (2:00p.m.); Tuesdays, Wednesdays, Thursdays, and Fridays (3:00p.m.)
-Find out more about tours of the National Diet in English. [ House of Representatives ]
+Day and time: Mondays (2:00 p.m.); Tuesdays, Wednesdays, Thursdays, and Fridays (3:00 p.m.)
+Find out more about tours of the National Diet in English on their website.

-Small groups can visit the House of Councillors building without advance reservations on most weekdays (Not available in English, Japanese tour only).
-Find out more about a tour of the Diet Building. [ House of Councillors ]
+Small groups can visit the House of Councillors building without advance reservations on all weekdays (Not available in English, Japanese tour only).
+Find out more about tours of the National Diet in English on their website.